stefanFramework/apache-docker/README.md

 - Once testing is done, run `docker-compose up -d` to run the environment on background

-You can use `docker ps -a` to see all running processes and `docker images` to see a list of downloaded images
+You can use `docker ps -a` to see all running processes and `docker images` to see a list of downloaded images To see the app work, just type on your browser `http://localhost:7560/`